‘Fifth girl’ injured in 1963 Klan church bombing asks Alabama governor for restitution

 The letter to Ivey requests an unspecified amount in compensation and includes a sample draft of an official apology for consideration by the Alabama state legislature.

-“Given what Sarah has suffered – losing an eye.. and more broadly the fundamentally different path that this horrendous act put her life on, how do you compensate for that?” said Ishan Bhabha, a partner at Jenner & Block, and part of the legal team on Rudolph’s case.
+“Given what Sarah has suffered — losing an eye … and more broadly the fundamentally different path that this horrendous act put her life on, how do you compensate for that?” said Ishan Bhabha, a partner at Jenner & Block, and part of the legal team on Rudolph’s case.
 “What is a lifetime of missed opportunities worth?”

-Bhabha said his firm is optimistic that Alabama will act, due to the indisputable facts of the case and the timing of the request.
+Bhabha said his firm is optimistic that Alabama will act, because of the indisputable facts of the case and the timing of the request.
 “It’s not the kind of thing that should engender disagreement or debate,” he said.
 “Sarah is an extremely worthy person who has suffered something extraordinary and horrendous and she has been courageous throughout her life.”

-“More than ever, this is a time when there has been a national reckoning about the issue of racial justice,” Bhabha said. “…The impetus for writing both current and historical wrongs has become more urgent, so that’s one thing.
+“More than ever, this is a time when there has been a national reckoning about the issue of racial justice,” Bhabha said.
+“The impetus for righting both current and historical wrongs has become more urgent, so that’s one thing.
 This is a major part of the national discussion now.”

 Ivey could not be reached for comment Tuesday evening.